 The color rendering index of a source indicates how the source compares to a reference source (daylight or incandescent light) as far as visual rendering of colored samples is concerned.
 The CRI is defined by comparison to a reference source of the colorimetric results obtained from 15 calibrated samples.
 It can be directly calculated from the spectral luminance of the source.

-$\sim M20~$ Measure the CRI of the previous lamps and also of a mercury-vapor lamp using the chromameter-luxmeter KONICA-MINOLTA CL-79F available in the lab (see Lab on Color science for the calibration protocol and the user manual of this instrument).
+\sim M23 $\,$ Measure the CRI of the previous lamps and also of a mercury-vapor lamp using the illuminance-meter KONICA-MINOLTA CL-79F.